 IALA Domain Management

-The IALA Domain Management resides within the IALA Secretariat and it coordinates the activities of each of the IALA Field Managers and acts as the single point of contact with the IHO.
+The IALA Domain Management resides within the IALA Secretariat and coordinates the activities of each of the Task Leads and acts as the single point of contact with the IHO.

-The structure is shown in Figure 2.
-The Domain Management will be overseen at a technical level by the appointed IALA Committee.

 IALA Product Specification Task Lead

-A Task Group is appointed to manage each IALA Product Specification.
-An IALA Product Specification Task Group Lead coordinates the development of an IALA Product Specification, co-ordinates the usage of existing entries in the IHO Registry that are used by that IALA Product Specification and coordinates the creation of new entries required by that IALA Product Specification.
+A Task Group of a committee is appointed to develop and manage each Product Specification.
+The Product Specification Task Group Lead coordinates the development process, ensures the appropriate use of existing entries in the GI Registry, and overseas the creation of any new entries required by that IALA Product Specification.

-It will not necessarily meet during IALA Committee sessions and may not meet physically, if it is possible to carry out the work by e-mail and/or teleconference.
-An IALA Product Specification Task Group is able to draw on any Register in the IHO Registry.
+It will not necessarily meet during Committee sessions and may not meet physically, if it is possible to carry out the work by e-mail and/or teleconference.
+An Product Specification Task Group is able to draw on any Register in the IHO Registry.

 IHO registry manager